Help Paying Your Bill

 |Tier 4||Utility bills paid by public assistance||$38.56||$41.91||$7||$122.16|

 Qualifying customers will also be signed up automatically for our Level Payment Plan.
-If you’re behind in paying your bills, you will be enrolled once your balance is paid.
-If you’d like to opt out of our Level Payment Plan but stay enrolled in our payment assistance program, please contact us.
+If you’re behind on your energy bills, you’ll be enrolled once your outstanding balance is paid.
+If you’d like to opt out of our Level Payment Plan but stay enrolled in the Energy Affordability Program, please contact us.

 Free Energy Efficiency Kit